Siqi4766/Mapping-brain-activation-and-representation-with-fMRI/README.md

 Because the vascular response occurs several seconds after neural activity, fMRI does not directly measure neuronal firing.
 Instead, neural events are transformed into delayed and temporally smoothed BOLD responses.
 This relationship is commonly modeled using the Hemodynamic Response Function (HRF), which describes the expected shape of the BOLD response following a brief burst of neural activity.

-In task-based fMRI experiments, researchers model the timing of experimental events using stimulus vectors.
+In task based fMRI experiments, one could model the timing of experimental events using stimulus vectors.
 These vectors are convolved with the HRF to generate predictors representing the expected BOLD response for each task condition.
 The resulting predictors form a design matrix that can be used to explain fluctuations in the measured BOLD signal.

 The Generalized Linear Model (GLM) is then used to estimate how strongly each predictor explains the observed BOLD signal.
 The resulting regression coefficients (betas) quantify the contribution of each task condition to activity within a brain region.
-Statistical tests can subsequently be applied to determine which brain regions show reliable task-related activation across subjects.
+Statistical tests can subsequently be applied to determine which brain regions show reliable task related activation across subjects.

 Beyond identifying activated regions, modern neuroimaging analyses also investigate how information is represented across the brain.
 Representational Similarity Analysis (RSA) compares patterns of activity across experimental conditions by constructing Representational Dissimilarity Matrices (RDMs), providing insight into the similarity structure of neural representations.